 Secret Scan Commit-Range

-One major issue with hardcoding and committing secrets is they are there forever by default.
-Even if you later remove the API key, password, or other credentials, from your latest commits, any previous commits and secrets will still be present in your permanent project history.
+One major issue with hardcoding and committing secrets is that they persist forever by default.
+Even if you later remove the API key, password, or other credentials from your latest commits, any previous commits and secrets will still be present in your permanent project history.
 While ggshield secret scan repo will search through all the commits in all of your repo's branches, you might want to focus your search to just between certain refs.

-To specify the range, ggshield uses a ... notation, a notation also used by Git.
+To specify the range, ggshield uses ... notation, which is also used by Git.
 Any commit-ish ref can be used, such as a full commit ID, branch name, tag, or HEAD.
 Leveraging that last option, we can quickly look at a commit-range between the most recent and the prior 3 commits you would use:

-ggshield secret scan commit-range HEAD...HEAD~3
+ggshield secret scan commit-range HEAD~3...HEAD

 Secret Scan Archive